-Dieppe is an English Channel ferry port and town in Normandy's Seine-Maritime department (northern France), with population around 35,000.
-The port is located at the mouth of Arques River.
+Dieppe is an English Channel ferry port and town in Normandy's Seine-Maritime department (northern France), with a population of around 35,000.
+The port is located at the mouth of the Arques River.

-Since 2007, Port Dieppe's management is under SMPD ("Channel Port of Dieppe") - joint association of Haute-Normandie Region, Seine-Maritime Departement, Greater Dieppe-Maritime and Dieppe City, with participation in project investments, respectively, 73%, 15%, 8% and 4%.
+Since 2007, Port Dieppe's management is under SMPD ("Channel Port of Dieppe") - a joint association of Haute-Normandie Region, Seine-Maritime Departement, Greater Dieppe-Maritime and Dieppe City, with participation in project investments, respectively, 73%, 15%, 8%, and 4%.

 Port's four principal activities are Cross-Channel ferry shipping, commerce, commercial fishing, and leisure boating.
 Since 2007, SMPD uses public investment (EUR 54 million "Multi-Annual Investment Programme" 2007-2014) as leverage for these port activities.
 By this program were renovated all harbour installations and port's infrastructure.
 Over 1/3 (35%) of the money was allocated to commerce and ferry trade, 29% to port infrastructure, 20% to commercial fishing and 16% to leisure boating.